dplakon/agent-composer/README.md

 2. The LLM returns structured JSON with melody, bass, chords, and drums
 3. These patterns are scheduled to play via MIDI in perfect sync with Link
 4. In auto-generation mode, new segments are generated seamlessly
+5. **NEW**: Playback speed can be adjusted independently from Link tempo

 For detailed documentation, see [docs/CONDUCTOR.md](docs/CONDUCTOR.md)